ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Number of processors
 ~~~~~~~~~~~~~~~~~~~~
-This example shows how you can also select the number of processors:
+This example shows how you launch fluent in solution mode and also set the number of processors:

 .. code:: python